adrialemany/g1man/mujoco/README.md

 ## Demonstrative video
 ![Flying robots before GTA VI](../assets/spin.gif)

-This gif is intended to me seen as a joke, as it is configured right now, this should not happen.
+This gif is intended to be seen as a joke, as it is configured right now, this should not happen.